SAML-Toolkits/ruby-saml/README.md

 ## Custom Metadata Fields

-Some IdPs may require to add SPs to add additional fields (Organization, ContactPerson, etc.) into the SP metadata.
+Some IdPs may require SPs to add additional fields (Organization, ContactPerson, etc.) into the SP metadata.
 This can be achieved by extending the `OneLogin::RubySaml::Metadata` class and overriding the `#add_extras` method as per the following example: